 Throughout the course of my teaching career, in both state primary and secondary settings based in the UK, I have spent a great deal of time – as I’m sure many have – discussing levels; their pros and cons for both students and staff.

-And it worked.
-I learnt that controlling my thoughts could set me free, and that avoiding painful situations would only lead to more pain down the line.
+Battling intensely low self-esteem, depression, anxiety and panic attacks, it wasn’t until I’d had a course of cognitive behaviour therapy, read a library of self-help books and watched hundreds of TED talks, that I began to see the blue sky on the horizon.
+I learnt that my thoughts could set me free, and that avoiding painful situations would only lead to more pain down the line.
 So now, whilst I wouldn’t describe myself as a social butterfly, I am for the most part just as anxious as the next person and probably more confident than most.
-I regularly push myself to do things that scare me, nerves and all, and I encourage the students that I teach to do the same.
+I regularly push myself to do things that scare me, nerves and all, using a Mindfulness-based approach.

 I struggled through my problems – and eventually, I triumphed.
 But it was such a struggle.
 And I don’t want that battle for our children.
 I want them to learn, in school, to be resilient and hopeful and kind and thoughtful.
 I want them to learn to embrace challenges rather than running away from them; to work with people who aren’t just like them and be okay with it; to develop their own strategies of solving problems before asking someone ‘smarter’ to work it out for them.

 The government has finally begun to tackle the gaps in academic learning, but it looks like it will be up to us to ensure that our students leave us knowing more than how to pass an exam.

 It is up to us to ensure that our young people are given the toolkit needed for a happy, successful life after school, no matter what life throws at them.